How to reduce your AWS NAT Gateway bill

 I've spent the past year working intensively with coding agents—Claude Code, Cursor, and others.
 These are my hard-won convictions about what actually works.

-These principles naturally lead to workflows like Research → Plan → Implement and patterns like Spec-Driven Development.
+These values have led me to adopting a Research → Plan → Implement workflow and patterns like Spec-Driven Development.
 The specific terminology will suffer from semantic diffusion eventually, but the underlying practices are sound.

 LLM performance degrades significantly as context windows grow.
 This isn't a minor detail—it fundamentally shapes how you should work.
 Keep sessions focused.
 Know when to start fresh and pass context forward.
 Use compaction strategies (like Claude's /compact) before you hit the wall, not after.